 Try stand-up paddle boarding

-Explore one of Manitoba's lake via paddle board!
-This fun (and fairly easy to learn) activity can be done at Grand Beach (check out the The Hardcore Surf & Paddleboard Company for rentals) as well as at the limestone cliffs of Steep Rock (oh, and you can paddle to goat island too).
+Explore one of Manitoba's lakes via paddle board!
+This fun (and fairly easy to learn) activity can be done at Grand Beach (check out the The Hardcore Surf & Paddleboard Company for rentals) as well as at the limestone cliffs of Steep Rock.

 Explore Hecla Island